Michael Anastassiades “Silver Tongued”

 Michael Anastassiades was born in 1968 in Cyprus.
 He was trained as a civil engineer at Imperial College of Science Technology and Medicine in London before taking a master’s degree in industrial design at the Royal College of Art.
 He found his London studio in 1994, followed by his brand in 2007 in order to broaden the availability of his signature designs.

 The studio has collaborated with various manufacturers including Flos, B&B Italia, Herman Miller, Cassina, Bang & Olufsen, Puiforcat, AboutWater, Lobmeyr, Salvatori, Svenskt Tenn and Carl Auböck/Sigmar.
-He has designed signature limited edition collections for Nilufar gallery, Milan, Dansk Mobelkunst, Copenhagen and Taka Ishii gallery, Japan.
+He has designed signature limited edition collections for Nilufar Gallery, Milan, Dansk Mobelkunst, Copenhagen and Taka Ishii Gallery, Tokyo.

 SHOP Taka Ishii Gallery